maomincoding/mettle-doc/doc/en/essentials/usage/index.md

 ## Componentization

-Strve applications are composed of components.
+Mettle applications are composed of components.
 A component is a part of a UI (user interface) that has its own logic and appearance.
 Components can be as small as a button or as large as an entire page.

-In Strve, a component is a function.
+In Mettle, a component is a function.

 ```jsx
 const MyComponent = defineComponent(({ setData }) => {